Ministry of Labour (Barbados)

-The current Permanent Secretary in the Ministry of Labour, Social Security and Third Sector is Dr. Karen Best.
+The current Permanent Secretary in the Ministry of Labour, Social Security and Third Sector is Marva Howell.

 The Honourable Colin E. Jordan was appointed Minister of Labour and Social Partnership Relations on May 27, 2018 and subsequently reappointed as Minister responsible for labour in the new Ministry of Labour, Social Security and Third Sector.

 Organization and Management

 The Permanent Secretary

-Dr. Karen Best currently serves the people of Barbados as Permanent Secretary.
+Ms. Marva Howell currently serves the people of Barbados as Permanent Secretary.
 Mrs. Yolande Howard previously served from August 2016 to January 2019 before reassignment and then Mr. Alyson Forte until December 2019.
+Karen Best, EdD then served from 2020 to 2023 followed by Mr. Timothy Maynard from December 2023 until June 30, 2024.

 A Permanent Secretary is essentially the chief executive officer of a ministry, reporting to the Cabinet of Barbados.
 The Permanent Secretary or P.S is the most senior civil servant in government and is not politically appointed.
-He or she is responsible for managing the ministry tasked with implementing the Cabinet's policies as it relates to what falls under the Minister's portfolio.
+The P.S is responsible for managing the ministry tasked with implementing the Cabinet's policies as it relates to what falls under the Minister's portfolio.
 In the case of Barbados, the P.S as well as other civil servants are appointed through a government agency known as Personnel Administration Division.
 Thus, Permanent Secretaries cannot be hired or terminated by their Ministers or the Prime Minister of Barbados.
 The Permanent Secretary is the accounting officer of the Ministry.

 Assisting the Permanent Secretary is a Deputy Permanent Secretary and Secretary.